Mrkopalj: Coat of arms

-Emperor Joseph II granted the Coat of Arms and the status of a free royal market town in 1785.
-The grant of arms is similar in style with others granted in the period, including the aquarel picture of the Coat of Arms within a ring containing the inscription (thus making it a seal) and set in a baroque scene with mountains, angel broquate covers, coats of arms of selected Habsburg lands.
+Emperor Joseph II granted the coat of arms and the status of a free royal market town in 1785.
+The grant of arms is similar in style with others granted in the period, including the aquarel picture of the coat of arms within a ring containing the inscription (thus making it a seal) and set in a baroque scene with mountains, angel broquate covers, coats of arms of selected Habsburg lands.

 The shield is party per fess chief per pale: first chequy gules and argent, second or a lamb passant below a fir tree vert trunked proper issuant from a base also vert, and third azure five cliff spikes argent.
 The modern community adopted (around 1995) the same coat of arms in a modernized artistic rendition as required by regulations.

-The decision on adoption of the coat of arms for Mrkopalj and the flag was adopted on 12 March 1998 and this was issued in the official gazette in May 1998: Odluka o grbu i zastavi Opcine Mrkopalj, 12.03.1998, Službene novine Primorsko-goranske županije, br.
+The decision on adoption of the coat of arms for Mrkopalj, and the flag was adopted on 12 March 1998 and this was issued in the official gazette in May 1998: Odluka o grbu i zastavi Opcine Mrkopalj, 12.03.1998, Službene novine Primorsko-goranske županije, br.
 11/98, 29. svibnja 1998.

 The flag is dark blue with the coat of arms bordered yellow in the middle.

+Sports

+Beginning in 2013, the 7 stage 260 km long Cycling Trail of Gorski Kotar (Goranska biciklistička transverzala) passes through Mrkopalj.

+The "Gorski Kotar Bike Tour", held annually since 2012, sometimes goes through Mrkopalj, such as in the second leg for 2022 and the second leg for 2024.

+Infrastructure

+The forestry offices of Delnice srez were in Mrkopalj and Fužine.